ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 >In words from history, let us speak no more of faith in man, but bind him down from mischief by the chains of cryptography.73

-funny article a came across
+funny article I came across
 https://medium.com/@brannondorsey/wi-fi-is-broken-3f6054210fa5